1

 Fettuccine with Black Bean Sauce

-When my husband needed to go on a heart-smart diet, I had to come up with new ways to get more vegetables into our daily menus.
-This meatless spaghetti sauce is a winner; it's even prettier with spinach fettuccine. —Marianne Neuman, East Troy, Wisconsin
+When my husband needed to go on a heart-smart diet, I had to come up with new ways to get more vegetables into our daily meals.
+This meatless spaghetti sauce is a winner; it's especially delicious with spinach fettuccine. —Marianne Neuman, East Troy, Wisconsin

 Grilled Basil Chicken and Tomatoes

 Relax after work with a cold drink while this savory chicken marinates in an herby tomato blend for an hour, then toss it on the grill.
-It's one of those basil recipes that tastes just like summer. —Laura Lunardi, West Chester, Pennsylvania
+It tastes just like summer. —Laura Lunardi, West Chester, Pennsylvania

 Broiled Greek Fish Fillets